Query the database¶

 Get one row¶

-To get only the first row returned from the database use Query.Get
+To get only the first row returned from the database use Query.Get, passing

 pointers to all the output variables mentioned in the query.